Many times in my life I have used Body Scan, a form of meditation created by Jon Kabat Zinn, to help both myself and my students to reduce stress.

 - Lie down, close your eyes, and take a few moments to relax.

 - Once you’re relaxed, take a moment to check your posture.
-Good posture is essential both mentally and physically.
+I find that having good posture is essential in meditation because it helps us to focus.
 Make sure you are comfortable and that your spine is in proper alignment.
-The best way to lie down for body scan meditation is in Shavasana.
+The best way to lie down is in Shavasana.
 To do this, lie on the floor face-up (you might like to use a blanket or a cushion under the small of your spine).
 Move your legs so your feet are about shoulder-width apart.
 Rotate your feet a little outwards.
 Place your hands by your side, palms upwards.
-Make sure your neck is relaxed (you can use a small cushion if you like).
 Check that your body is relaxed, including all the muscles in your face.

 - Direct your mind to the crown of your head.
 Notice the sensations there.
 Meditate on the way the crown of your head feels.
-Take a moment to connect the mind to that part of your body before continuing.
+I like to take a moment to connect my mind to that part of my body before I continue.

 - Now gradually begin to move your focus down your body, through your face.
 When you get to your eyes, notice if you are crying.
 If so, you might like to read about why you cry when you meditate.